acentswap/docs2-wiki/get-started/wallet-guide.md

 [**MetaMask Setup Guide**](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain)
 {% endtab %}

-{% tab title="Binance Wallet" %}
+{% tab title="Acent Wallet" %}
 ![](<../.gitbook/assets/image (39) (1).png>)

-Binance Wallet is a browser-plugin wallet that natively supports the Binance Chain (ARC2) Acent Mainnet (ARC20) networks.
-Binance Wallet was developed by the Binance cryptocurrency exchange.
+Acent Wallet is a browser-plugin wallet that natively supports the Acent Chain (ARC2) Acent Mainnet (ARC20) networks.
+Acent Wallet was developed by the Acent cryptocurrency exchange.

 ​**Pros:**

 * Open source for auditability
-* Backed by the Binance cryptocurrency exchange
+* Backed by the Acent cryptocurrency exchange
-* Can be directly linked to a Binance or Gmail account
+* Can be directly linked to a Acent or Gmail account
 * A streamlined user experience
 * Supports Acent Mainnet by default, making using AcentSwap easy
 * Supports a large number of languages